maurymarkowitz/RetroBASIC/doc/RetroBASIC design.md

 3) HP-style string slicing, including defaulting to considering [] separate from () allowing string arrays
 4) HP-style `GOTO..ON` and `GOSUB..ON` variations of MS's `ON..GOTO` and `ON..GOSUB`
 5) `IF..GOTO` and `IF..GOSUB` (no THEN) found in some dialects
+6) Many additional functions and a few additional statements, like MAX and MIN, TAN, etc.

 ## Random notes